 - Businesses can build new blockchain apps, moreover, they can extend their existing apps with the power of blockchain.

 - Enterprises can connect their blockchain applications with SAP HANA, which is a robust in-memory data platform.

-- Quorum is an enterprise blockchain framework created by J. P. Morgan, and customers of SAP can create Quorum-based blockchain apps.
+- Quorum is an enterprise blockchain framework created by J. P. Morgan and now acquired by ConsenSys.
+Customers of SAP can create Quorum-based blockchain apps.